Introduction

 Before starting, empty the refrigerator and unplug it for safety.
 For both the interior and exterior surfaces, use a solution of vinegar and warm water, which gently cleans without damaging the stainless steel.
 Pay special attention to handles, as they are high-touch areas that can have fingerprints and oils.
 For tougher spots inside, using a soft sponge or microfiber cloth will help lift residue without scratching the surface.

-Gas Stove Ovens and Microwaves
+How to Clean Gas Stove Ovens and Microwaves

 For ovens with burnt-on food, a baking soda paste (baking soda mixed with a small amount of water) will work wonders.
 Apply the paste to the affected area, let it sit for 15–20 minutes, then gently scrub and wipe clean.
 For microwave exteriors, vinegar is ideal for removing grease and fingerprints while avoiding streaks.
 Always wipe in the direction of the stainless steel lines to maintain a polished finish.